Here’s what we’re working on!

 - Segments in Planning

-Dardenne Greenway: Technology Drive Trailhead
+Dardenne Greenway: Trailhead at Technology Drive

 The City of O’Fallon and Great Rivers Greenway are partnering to build a new trailhead for the Dardenne Greenway on Technology Drive.
 Eventually, this trailhead will serve a future walking and biking crossing at I-64…